 I am by no means an expert on Pinterest but I’ve learnt enough in the past 3 years to be able to tell you what I did in order to start building traffic to my blog from my Pinterest account.

 First things first, if you haven’t already got a Pinterest account for your blog then make sure you create one using the same name you have used for all your other social media platforms.
 It’s much easier for people to find you and instantly recognise that it belongs to you.
-Which also means keeping your account on-brand too but more on that later.
+This also means keeping your account on-brand too but more on that later.

 1. Switch to a Business Account